Lokoselli/Calculator/README.md

 CALCULATOR
 ------------------
-Run a fully functional calculator from the web browser
+Run a calculator that only uses whole numbers.
+Result may be returned with decimal point

+<a href="https://lokoselli.github.io/Calculator/"> Access here</a>